The Marrow Thieves

 The Marrow Thieves is a young adult dystopian novel by Métis Canadian writer Cherie Dimaline, published on September 1, 2017, by Cormorant Books through its Dancing Cat Books imprint.
+By February 2020, the novel had sold over 100,000 copies.

 Plot

 After climate change decimates the existing social order, most people lose the ability to dream.
 This produces catastrophic psychological results.
 Indigenous people, who can still dream, are hunted for their bone marrow, which is used to create a serum to treat dreamlessness.
-Francis, nicknamed Frenchie, loses both parents to “Recruiters” from the Canadian government.
+Francis, nicknamed Frenchie, loses both of his parents to “Recruiters” from the Canadian government.
 Recruiters kidnap Indigenous people and take them to schools where they are eventually murdered.
 Frenchie’s brother Mitch allows himself to be captured by Recruiters so that Frenchie can escape.

-Frenchie falls in with a group of Indigenous survivors.
+Frenchie falls in with a group of Indigenous survivors (from a variety of nations: Anishinaabeg, Cree, Métis, and Mi’kmaq).
 Miigwans, the group’s de facto leader, was unable to save his husband Isaac from the schools, but he cares for the other members of the group and teaches them survival skills.
 Frenchie falls in love with Rose, another teenage survivor; they grow closer to each other throughout their journey.

 The group journeys north towards James Bay, seeking solitude and safety.
 They meet another pair of Indigenous people, Travis and Linc.
 These two betray Frenchie’s group, selling them out to Recruiters.
-Frenchie’s youngest companion, seven-year-old RiRi, is killed in the struggle.
+Frenchie’s youngest companion, seven-year-old RiRi, is brutally killed in the struggle.
 Enraged, Frenchie shoots and kills Travis.

-The group’s oldest member, Minerva, sacrifices herself to pursuing Recruiters so the others can survive.
+The remaining group members continue their journey, until the group’s oldest member, Minerva, sacrifices herself to pursuing Recruiters so the others can survive.
 Frenchie convinces the others to try to rescue Minerva.
-They meet with another group of survivors, which include Frenchie’s father.

-At a school, Minerva finds a way to use the power of her own dreams to counteract the Recruiters’ machinery.
-She burns the school down and kills many Recruiters.
-The government plans to bring Minerva to the Capital for research.
-Frenchie and his companions ambush the convoy carrying Minerva.
-Recruiters shoot and kill Minerva rather than allow her to be rescued.
+As they travel, however, they meet another, larger group of survivors.
+The group includes Frenchie’s father, and the two are reunited.
+They learn from an informant that, after being taken to a school, Minerva found a way to use the power of her own dreams to counteract the Recruiters’ machinery: she burned the school down and killed many Recruiters.
+Frenchie and the others realise that dreaming in an Indigenous language such as Anishinaabemowin or Cree is the key to fighting against the Recruiters and their machinery.
+They also learn that the government plans to bring Minerva to the Capital for research.
+Frenchie and his companions successfully ambush the convoy carrying Minerva, but the Recruiters shoot and kill Minerva to prevent her from being rescued.

-They discover one further group of survivors, including Miig’s husband Isaac.
+Fleeing their camp, the combined group discover one further group of survivors, including Miigwans’ husband Isaac.
 Miig and Isaac are finally reunited.
-Frenchie and the others learn that dreaming in an Indigenous language such as Cree is the key to fighting against the Recruiters and their machinery.